nchudleigh/vimac/README.md

   <p>Vimium for macOS.</p>
 </div>

+## Download

+You can find releases in [dexterleng/vimac-releases](https://github.com/dexterleng/vimac-releases).

+You can find the download link for v0.3.6 [here](https://github.com/dexterleng/vimac-releases/raw/master/vimac-v0.3.6.zip).

 ## Building

 Add Vimac to the list of Accessibility apps under **System Preferences > Security & Privacy > Accessibility**.